Law School Case Brief

-Respondent Ceballos, a supervising deputy district attorney, was asked by defense counsel to review a case in which the counsel claimed that the affidavit police used to obtain a critical search warrant was inaccurate.
-After the review, Ceballos determined that the affidavit made serious misrepresentations and he relayed his findings to his supervisors (petitioners) and followed up with a disposition memorandum recommending dismissal.
-The petitioners nevertheless proceeded with the prosecution.
-At a hearing on a defense motion to challenge the warrant, Ceballos recounted his observations about the affidavit but the trial court rejected the challenge.
-Claiming that petitioners retaliated against him for his memo in violation of the First and Fourteenth Amendments, Ceballos filed a 42 U.S.C. § 1983 suit.
-The District Court granted petitioners' motion for summary judgment, ruling, inter alia, that the memo was not protected speech because Ceballos wrote it pursuant to his employment duties.
-Reversing, the United States Court of Appeals for the Ninth Circuit held that the memo's allegations were considered protected speech under the First Amendment.
+Respondent Ceballos, a supervising deputy district attorney, was asked by defense counsel to review a case in which, counsel claimed, the affidavit police used to obtain a critical search warrant was inaccurate.
+Concluding after the review that the affidavit made serious misrepresentations, Ceballos relayed his findings to his supervisors, petitioners here, and followed up with a disposition memorandum recommending dismissal.
+Petitioners nevertheless proceeded with the prosecution.
+At a hearing on a defense motion to challenge the warrant, Ceballos recounted his observations about the affidavit, but the trial court rejected the challenge.
+Claiming that petitioners then retaliated against him for his memo in violation of the First and Fourteenth Amendments, Ceballos filed a 42 U.S.C. § 1983 suit.
+The District Court granted petitioners summary judgment, ruling, inter alia, that the memo was not protected speech because Ceballos wrote it pursuant to his employment duties.
+Reversing, the Ninth Circuit held that the memo's allegations were protected under the First Amendment.

 Access the full text case